Explainer: How worried should we be about reports of blood clots and AstraZeneca's vaccine?

 WHAT HAS HAPPENED?

-More than 45 million COVID shots by all manufacturers have been administered across the EU and the European Economic Area since vaccinations started almost three months ago.
+More than 45 million shots by various manufacturers have been administered across the EU and the European Economic Area since vaccinations started almost three months ago.
+The AstraZeneca vaccine was given to 5 million people in the EU.

-The EMA is investigating reports of 30 cases of unusual blood disorders out of 5 million people who got the AstraZeneca vaccine in the EU.
+EMA said it had reviewed seven cases of blood clots in multiple blood vessels, called disseminated intravascular coagulation (DIC) and 18 cases of cerebral venous sinus thrombosis (CVST) in people who had received the AstraZeneca shot, most of whom were women.

-The EMA’s focus and primary concern is on cases of blood clots in the head, a rare condition that’s difficult to treat called cerebral venous thrombosis (CVT).
+In Germany, eight people have been diagnosed with CVST within about two weeks of vaccination among the 1.6 million recipients of the shot as of Wednesday, according to the health ministry.
+Normally 1 to 1.4 cases would have been expected during that time, the ministry added.

 WHAT HAVE OTHER COUNTRIES AND ASTRAZENECA SAID?